-There never is any easy way to bid farewell to the warm months of summer, and closing up the pool for the season signifies that it’s time to start planning for the autumn and winter holidays.
-Prepping a pool for for the colder months is necessary by early autumn and thankfully it is not all that challenging to do.
+Summertime is sadly coming to a quick close in the coming weeks.
+The end of the summer season ushers in the cooler weather, fall holidays and closing up your pool for wintertime.
+Prepping a pool for the colder months is necessary by early autumn and thankfully it is not all that challenging to do.
 Doing it right, though, is essential to making sure the pool stays in great shape for next season.

 Balance the Water